windhaunting/weatherHierarchical/README.md

-create hierarchical data of weather
+Create hierarchical data of weather

-read the city, town of USA
+Read the city, town of USA
-read the city in China
+Read the city in China

-read the station weather data
+Read the station weather data

-finally combine them to get the hierarchical graph
+Finally combine them to get the hierarchical graph

+reference:

---reference from ghcndextractor
+ghcndextractor.py  reference from ghcndextractor